 - When the board has made a decision regarding responsibility, the parties will be invited back into the room for a reading of the decision and any sanctions.

-- Both the respondent and complainant will be informed within five working days, in writing, of the outcome of the complaint and the appeal (if an appeal is filed).
+- Both the respondent and complainant will be informed within five working days, in writing, of the outcome of the complaint and the appeal (if an appeal is filed) and of any sanctions being recommended to the applicable Vice President or designee.
+If the complainant is deceased as the result of the alleged violation, the next of kin of such complainant shall be treated as the complainant for purposes of this paragraph, upon written request.

 VII.
 Composition of the University Hearing Board

-- A five member University Hearing Board will be appointed on a per-case basis from a pool of trained members: 6 faculty and 6 staff.
+- A five member University Hearing Board will be appointed by the University Title IX Coordinator, on a per-case basis from a pool of trained members: 6 faculty and 6 staff.
 The chair of the hearing board is a non-voting member, except in cases of a tie, who leads the hearings and facilitates discussion among board members.
 The Title IX Coordinator will serve as a non-voting advisor to the chair.
 All Board members are appointed annually and serve from October 1 - September 30.

 - The pool of candidates for the University Hearing Board shall be nominated by: